askimed/nft-fasta/README.md

-# nft-genomics
+# nft-fasta

-nf-test plugin to provide support for bioinformatics file formats.
+nf-test plugin to provide support for FASTA files.

 ## Requirements